 Our incredibly low-priced Lufthansa flights from Europe to Panama departed from Holland.
-We therefore needed to find budget flights to get us to Schiphol airport, and then include an Amsterdam layover in our schedule.
+We therefore needed to find budget flights to get us to Schiphol airport, and spend the night close by before taking our flight the following day.
+For this we decided to include an Amsterdam layover hotel in our itinerary.

 Freezing in February

 If you bring enough warm clothing with you, a February visit to Amsterdam ensures you’ll avoid the fair-weather tourists.
 However, if like us you’re using this as a launchpad to tropical climes, you’ll want to keep the excess warm clothing to a minimum.
 Weight is everything when you’re lugging an outsized rucksack through the rainforest.

 Our Amsterdam Layover Hotel – The Ibis Budget Schiphol